-Economical and strong repair formula for deep holes
+The ultimate strong repair formula for deeper holes in high traffic areas

 Concrex® Deep Fill is ideal for filling deep holes quickly and economically!
 This formula contains less resin than other Watco Concrex products and is reinforced with a granite aggregate.
 This makes it a cost effective alternative to the other Watco Concrex products when filling deep holes.
 Concrex Deep fill can be used in one layer between 15mm - 100mm.
 It can be left as a wearing surface which has a coarse textured finish.
 If a smooth finish is required use Concrex Deep Fill to within 5mm of the floor level, and then overlay with Watco Concrex Carbon Fibre.